arcdev-llc/rqbit/README.md

-# rqbit-container
+# ArcDev LLC RQBit Container

 Docker container for rqbit BitTorrent client with comprehensive environment variable support.
+This builds the beta version of rqbit with additional env vars mapped to standard cli flags.

 ## Quick Start